 Horseback riding can be done all year round, but the best time to go is during early fall.
 Depending on where you choose to ride, you’ll encounter unique wildlife, deep woods, beautifully landscaped mountains, lakes, creeks, Pacific views, and much more.

-Helen Putnam Regional Park sits on more than 200 acres of parkland and offers nearly six miles of horse trails, which take visitors through lush woods and towards beautiful ridgeline views.
-Here, you’ll also find opportunities for lots of wildlife viewing, a gazebo, picnic area, a pond for fishing, and a children’s playground.
+Helen Putnam Regional Park sits on more than 200 acres of parkland and offers nearly six miles of horse trails, which take visitors through lush woods and toward beautiful ridgeline views.
+Here, you’ll also find opportunities for lots of wildlife viewing, a gazebo, a picnic area, a pond for fishing, and a children’s playground.

 Another park that’s perfect for riding is the 3,000-acre Sugarloaf Ridge State Park, home to the headwaters of Sonoma Creek.
-Many of its 25 miles of hiking trails are open to equestrians and bikers, and the area’s plentiful wildlife includes deer, raccoon, and gray fox.
+Many of its 25 miles of hiking trails are open to equestrians and bikers, and the area’s plentiful wildlife includes deer, raccoons, and gray foxes.
 Sugarloaf’s trailhead can accommodate 12 horse rigs; there’s also a watering trough and hitching posts.
 If you head out on a clear day, you might even spot the Golden Gate Bridge from a distance at the summit of Bald Mountain.

 Hood Mountain Regional Park is another great riding spot.
 However, it’s not recommended for beginners – the terrain here is a bit rugged and can be challenging.
 At this park, you’ll find trailer parking and a horse trough located a mile southeast of the Pythian Road trailhead.
 Other great parks for horseback riding include Salt Point State Park, Spring Lake Regional Park, Jack London State Historic Park, and Trione-Annadel State Park.

 Up, up, and away!
 Enjoy stunning views of Sonoma County's valleys and mountains all while in a hot air balloon!
-Not only will you be treated to panoramic views from above, you’ll also likely spot movement from the wildlife below.
+Not only will you be treated to panoramic views from above, but you’ll also likely spot movement from the wildlife below.
 As you continue to float above Sonoma, you’ll drift over beautiful and stunning vineyards, fields with planted crops, and sparkling streams and creeks.

-Speaking of vineyards, some wineries even offer hot air ballooning packages!
+Speaking of vineyards, some wineries even offer hot-air ballooning packages!
 If you want to have a one-of-a-kind experience and a getaway to forever remember, then consider booking a hot air balloon package while enjoying a bottle of wine with your loved ones from above.

-Most hot air balloon tours take place early in the mornings, so consider bringing layers.
+Most hot air balloon tours take place early in the morning, so consider bringing layers.
 The cool and moderate temperatures with light winds are not only pleasant for riders but are key weather conditions for successful take-off and landing.

 Dare to be brave!
 NorCal Skydiving offers the adventure of a lifetime.
 This outdoor activity is perfect for adrenaline junkies, as you’ll have a chance to jump from more than two miles up and descend at over 100 miles per hour toward the Russian River.
 Staggering views from above include the Point Reyes National Seashore, California’s largest natural lake, the San Francisco Bay Area, Napa Valley, and so much more.